Thoughts On Growing Older

 My Entire Hit List Is Now Elevator Music

 Growing older, my eyes are starting to feel the years, so nights have somehow gotten much darker and my arms are quickly becoming too short to read newspapers.
 Instead of rolling my eyes, I actually hum along with elevator music, which strangely plays my entire hit list.
 Instead of drinking bravado and showing off scars from battles and misfortune, today I enjoy sitting in the the hospital cafeteria hearing the down and dirty about other people’s operations.

 When people call me at 9:00 a.m. and ask, “Did I wake you?”, I start to giggle and let them know that I was actually in the middle of eating my lunch.
-I’ve matured so much, that I have not only begun sending money to PBS, I now catch myself drooling over the great gifts available for different donation amounts.
+I’ve matured so much that I’ve not only begun sending money to PBS, I now catch myself drooling over the great gifts available for different donation amounts.

-I thought that growing older was going to be different, and it is.
-It comes with its own set of difficulties, but it also comes with unexpected benefits, such as; instead of busting me for pot plants in the yard, police officers now help me to identify them, “so it doesn’t happen again”, doctors give me good drugs without me bullshitting and begging, and people actually expect me to be unsteady on my feet.
-I reckon there just ain’t no denying it, I’m growing older, but I intend to enjoy every minute of life that is left.
+I thought that growing older was going to be different and it is.
+It comes with its own set of difficulties, but it also comes with unexpected benefits such as; instead of busting me for pot plants in the yard, police officers now help me to ‘thin’ them “so it doesn’t happen again”.
+Doctors give me good drugs without bullshitting and begging and people actually expect me to be unsteady on my feet.
+So, I reckon that there just ain’t no denying it, I’m growing older.
+But, I intend to enjoy every minute of life that’s left.
 From this day forth I will be who I choose to be, not who others choose to see.
-Live on!
+For I live on!